zhongjie-cai/gomocker/README.md

 // expect
 m.ExpectFunc(foo, 2, func(bar int) int { // expect this mockFunc to be executed twice
+    if m.FuncCalledCount(foo) == 1 {
+        // fill in with your own assertions and return for the first call } else if m.FuncCalledCount(foo) == 2 {
-    // fill in with your own assertions and return for the first two calls }).ExpectFunc(foo, 1, func(bar int) int { // expect this mockFunc to be executed once
+        // fill in with your own assertions and return for the second call }
+}).ExpectFunc(foo, 1, func(bar int) int { // expect this mockFunc to be executed once
     // fill in with your own assertions and return for the third call })